-44. The Peoples' Agenda itself regularly has conducted and continues to conduct voter registration drives in Georgia.
-Due to defendants' ongoing violations of the NVRA, the Peoples' Agenda and its members have expended additional resources, including staff and volunteer time, on efforts to assist individuals with voter registration (including updating prior voter registration) who should have been offered voter registration through Georgia's public assistance offices.
+Harm to Peoples' Agenda's Voter Registration Efforts and Members of its Constituent Organizations defendants' ongoing violations of the NVRA, the Peoples' Agenda and its members have expended additional resources, including staff and volunteer time, on efforts to assist individuals with voter registration (including updating prior voter registration) who should have been offered voter registration through Georgia's public assistance offices.
 The Peoples' Agenda reasonably anticipates, based on defendants' ongoing violations of the NVRA, that this diversion of resources to voter registration efforts will continue.
 These diverted resources otherwise would have been and would be spent on other activities of the Peoples' Agenda, including such activities as voter education and election day voter mobilization efforts.
 These injuries to the Peoples' Agenda will continue in the future until defendants' violations of their NVRA obligations are remedied.